Jymit/manager-README/README.md

 ## My role as a Tech Lead

-**TL;DR: I am here to make sure our team is successful, happy, and working on the things that are most important to our team, wider engineering organisation and keeping our customers and business secure.**
+**TL;DR: I am here to make sure our team is successful, happy, and working on the things that are most important to our team, engineering organisation and keeping our customers and business secure.**

 More granularly:

-1. I am here to make sure you are both successful and happy: I want you to improve your technical skills, grow your career, enjoy your work, and believe in both our team's and our company's mission.
+1. I am here to make sure you are both successful and happy.
+I want you to improve your technical skills, grow your career, enjoy your work, and believe in both our team's and our company's mission.
 2. I am here to make sure our team is successful and pointed in the right direction.
 I am here to make sure our team is all aligned and pushing in the same direction.
-3. I am here to make sure our team is getting what we need from other teams, and that other teams are getting what they need from us; I'm also here to help make sure we are working on the right things, which is not necessarily everything we're asked to do.
+3. I am here to make sure our team is getting what we need from other teams, and that other teams are getting what they need from us; I'm also here to help make sure we are working on the right things, which is not necessarily everything we are asked to do.
-4. I fully intend to get stuck in and engineer write some code too!
+4. I fully intend to get stuck in and engineer solutions too!

 These are in approximate order of importance.
 If you are not successful and happy, our team is not successful (or happy).
-If our team is struggling, writing code will most likely not be my top priority.
+If our team is struggling, creating secure solutions will most likely not be my top priority.

 Additionally: My job is _not_ to tell you exactly what to do and how to do it.
-It is also not to be the "official decision maker" for our team.
 When I asked some other people for feedback on this README, one asked about this point, and then said something I thought was poignant: "I am _accountable_ for the decisions the team make, even if I’m not the one making them most of the time."

 ## Feedback